Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: : Asynchronous Priority-based Classical Processes

 Our deadlock-freedom result concerns processes typable under empty contexts (as in, e.g., Caires and Pfenning~\cite{conf/concur/CairesP10} and Dardha and Gay~\cite{conf/fossacs/DardhaG18}).
-We first need a lemma which ensures that non-live processes typable under empty contexts do not contain actions, prefixes, or forwarders.
+We first need a lemma which ensures that non-live processes typable under empty contexts do not contain prefixes (sends/receives/selections/branches) or \emph{independent} forwarders (whose endpoints are not bound together using restriction).
+This lemma is in fact the crux of our deadlock-freedom result, as it relies on the priority checks induced by our typing system: